 COLUMBUS, Ohio -- Not since the days of Stan Mikita and Tony Esposito, more than 40 years ago, have the Chicago Blackhawks started a season like this.

-The Blackhawks survived a pesky effort by the Columbus Blue Jackets last night to claim a 3-2 victory before an announced crowd of 18,381 in Nationwide Arena, improving to 5-0 for the first time since 1971-72.
+The Blackhawks survived a pesky effort by the Columbus Blue Jackets on Saturday night to claim a 3-2 victory before an announced crowd of 18,381 in Nationwide Arena, improving to 5-0 for the first time since 1971-72.

 Dave Bolland, Brian Bickell and Jonathan Toews scored for the Blackhawks, while goaltender Corey Crawford had 24 saves.
 Chicago nearly let a late 3-1 lead slip away, however.